-Beautiful aerial panoramic view of historic Salzburg city with Salzach River in golden autumn evening light at sunset, Salzburger Land, Austria
+Beautiful aerial panoramic view of historic Vienna city at golden autumn evening light at sunset, Austria

 Austria Schengen